How to Take Sharp Pictures

 1 » Focusing.

 Now focusing is perhaps what you're most familiar with, but it is also perhaps the most complicated part as well on this list.
-Before taking any photograph, you have a variety of settings to choose from starting with either manual or auto.
-Most likely you aren't going to use manual as it isn't practical to use with most subjects, so here we are just going to mention the autofocus features.
+Before taking any photograph, you have a variety of settings to choose from, starting with either manual or auto.
+Most likely you aren't going to use manual as it isn't practical to use with most subjects, and modern autofocus technology is pretty reliable.

 There are three main options of autofocus methods: